Bill Konigsberg: Sports journalism

+Literary career

-Out of the Pocket won the 2008 Lambda Literary Award in the LGBT Children's/Young Adult category.
+Out of the Pocket, his first fiction, won the 2008 Lambda Literary Award for Children's and Young Adult Literature category.

 His second novel, Openly Straight, was released in June 2013.
 It received a strongly positive review in The New York Times, and starred reviews from Booklist and The Bulletin of the Center for Children's Books.
 The novel won the Sid Fleischman Award for humor and was a finalist for the Amelia Elizabeth Walden Award.
-It also made Young Adult Library Services Association (YALSA)'s Best Fiction for Young Adults list for 2014; the American Library Association Rainbow List; The Texas Library Association's Tayshas List (as a top ten title); and was nominated for the Georgia Peach Award.
+It also made Young Adult Library Services Association (YALSA)'s Best Fiction for Young Adults list for 2014; the American Library Association Rainbow Book List; The Texas Library Association's Tayshas List (as a top ten title); and was nominated for the Georgia Peach Award.
 The novel has been translated into German, Vietnamese, and Portuguese.

-The Porcupine of Truth, which came out in June 2015, won the Stonewall Book Award and the PEN Center USA Literary Award, received starred reviews by Booklist and School Library Journal, made the Indie Next List, YALSA's Best Fiction for Young Adults list for 2016, Booklist Best of 2015, New York Public Library's Best Book for Teens 2015, Teenreads Favorites of 2015, the 2016 Rainbow List, and the Cooperative Children's Book Center (CCBC) Choices 2016 List.
+The Porcupine of Truth, which came out in June 2015, won the Stonewall Book Award and the PEN Center USA Literary Award.
+It received starred reviews by Booklist and School Library Journal, and made the Indie Next List, YALSA's Best Fiction for Young Adults list for 2016, Booklist Best of 2015, New York Public Library's Best Book for Teens 2015, Teenreads Favorites of 2015, the 2016 Rainbow List, and the Cooperative Children's Book Center (CCBC) Choices 2016 List.

 In March 2016, Konigsberg released Honestly Ben, the sequel to Openly Straight.
 It received three starred reviews: from Publishers Weekly, Booklist, and School Library Journal.
 Both novels in the series were released as audio books that month.